- Symptoms and Signs

 CFTR is a cAMP-regulated chloride channel, regulating chloride and sodium transport across epithelial membranes.
 A number of additional functions are considered likely.
 Disease manifests only in homozygotes.
 Heterozygotes may show subtle abnormalities of epithelial electrolyte transport but are clinically unaffected.

-The CFTR mutations have been divided between five classes based on how the mutation affects the function or processing of the CFTR protein.
+The CFTR mutations have been divided into five classes based on how the mutation affects the function or processing of the CFTR protein.
 Patients with class I, II, or III mutations are considered to have a more severe genotype that results in little or no CFTR function, whereas patients with 1 or 2 class IV or V mutations are considered to have a milder genotype that results in residual CFTR function.
 However, there is no strict relationship between specific mutations and disease manifestation, so clinical testing (ie, of organ function) rather than genotyping is a better guide to prognosis.

 Nearly all exocrine glands are affected in varying distribution and degree of severity.
 Glands may